paramraghavan/graphDB/graph-notebook/README.md

 Visualize graph by connecting to AWS Neptune and work working graph notebook

 >Pre-requisite
->> You should have loaded the airport and routes into the graph  by executing ../example/create_airport_routes_graph.py
+>> You should have loaded the airport and routes into the graph [air-routes-graph-load](..%2Fadvanced%2Fair-routes-graph-load.md)

 ## Setup conda
 ```shell